 Even though IQ is not the definitive measure of intelligence, there are many reasons why you might want to increase your IQ score anyway.

 You may need to take an IQ test as part of a job application.

 You may enjoy the personal challenge or are interested in joining Mensa, a worldwide organization for people of above average intelligence.

-If you are actively working to upgrade your intelligence, you may want to know if your efforts are paying off.
+If you are actively working to upgrade your intelligence, your IQ test score can help you determine if your efforts are paying off.

 Here’s a look at activities proven to boost general intelligence and IQ scores in adults.